Wpsi1337/notes_app/docs/architecture.md

 );
 ```

 Triggers keep `updated_at` correct, refresh `fts_notes`, and cascade tag deletions.
-Deleted notes move to “trash” by setting `deleted_at` rather than removing rows; purge jobs vacuum rows older than the retention window.
+Deleted notes move to “trash” by setting `deleted_at` rather than removing rows; the UI shows a countdown derived from the configurable `retention_days`.
+When that window elapses the app purges the rows on the next maintenance sweep, while `retention_days = 0` disables automatic purging so bulk actions (restore-all / purge-all) are opt-in.

 ## State & event flow